BrenPatF/brenpatf.github.io/_posts/2022-08-07-shortest-path-analysis-of-large-networks-by-sql-and-plsql.md

 The base log files are of form: ins_node_roots_base_ts_*.log (Ins_Node_Roots, and : run_net_pipe_sum_*.log (Net_Pipe), where * represents the dataset code (excluding the bacon prefix).

-The comparison shows that the Ins_Roots procedure is much faster than Net_Pipe once the network size gets larger, and Net_Pipe is impractical for networks of the size of bacon/pre1950
+The comparison shows that the Ins_Node_Roots procedure is much faster than Net_Pipe once the network size gets larger, and Net_Pipe is impractical for networks of the size of bacon/pre1950

 ## Tuning Subnetwork Grouper
 [&uarr; Contents](#contents)<br />